kloimhardt/werkbank/README.md

 There is also a draft for a paper (in German) "ga_pro_kla_mech.pdf" in the "/docs" directory

-to open a La Habra graphics area:
+## La Habra Example

+To run a workspace based on the library sarahgp/la-habra, open "sample_workspaces/workspace_habra.xml" and open the graphics area:

 localhost:3000/habra

-sample workspace: "sample_workspaces/workspace_habra.xml"
 demo video:

 https://kloimhardt.github.io/la_habra_blocks.mp4